 Skip to content

-The map above1 shows the approximate location of the current day runway((N19°22.40 E98°26.17 Coordinates are per Google Earth)) at Pai2.
+The map above 1 shows the approximate location of the current day runway 2 at Pai 3.
 No evidence has been found that air facilities existed at Pai during WWII.

-Allied intelligence surveilled the area and noted road building activity towards the end of the war, but never reported the presence of a runway:
+Allied intelligence surveilled the area and noted road building activity towards the end of the war, but never reported the presence of a runway.

 The village at the other end of this stretch, Sobhuisai, does not appear on modern maps, but the coordinates cited, N19°32 E98°06, place it in the area of present-day Ban Mae Suya (Route 1095: Station 168).
-Location of the section of road identified from aerial photos is shown in red over gray:7
+Location of the section of road identified from aerial photos is shown in red over gray: 8

 The eastern anchor point, “San Mahason”, assumed to be now Mahaphon, is in Amphur Mae Taeng, about five kilometers north of Mae Malai where the old road from Chiang Mai actually turned west towards Pai.
-The route, sketched in below as implied by its general description, suggests that whoever was “interrogated” was either not very familiar with the local geography or was intentionally trying to mislead his interrogators.7
+The route, sketched in below as implied by its general description, suggests that whoever was “interrogated” was either not very familiar with the local geography or was intentionally trying to mislead his interrogators.
+8

 While roadways of varying quality do now exist through the central part of the route as traced, that route has never been improved as a whole.